open/close all folders

 - Hi!
 My name's Data!
 But you already knew that, didn't you?
 I mean, we've been friends for years, right?
 Come talk to me if you want to save, ok?Voiced by Ikue Otani (Japanese)

 The crew's mascot found together with Mega Man.
 He has ever since tagged along with them.
+He's the storehouse for Mega Man's lost memories, holding all his knowledge of Elysium, the System, and his past.

 - Big Damn Heroes: At the end of the first game, he shows up out of nowhere and prevents the extinction of all the people on Kattelox Island.